callat-qcd/project_gA_AIC/README.md

 # gA chiral-continuum extrapolation scripts

-This repository contains Python scripts that are released with the publication of "Towards a precise calculation of the nucleon axial charge with lattice QCD" <link to arxiv page>.
+This repository contains Python scripts that are released with the publication of [Towards a precise calculation of the nucleon axial charge with lattice QCD][arxiv].

 We release the scripts used to perform the chiral-continuum extrapolation along with bootstrapped correlator results necessary for the extrapolation in `hdf5` format.